code-423n4/alpha-zetachain/BlockChomper-0xladboy-reentrant/Project_101.md

 Potential comparisons can also be drawn between Juno (an open-source platform for interoperable smart contracts) and Evmos (”the first decentralized EVM chain on the Cosmos Network”).

-# Development Considerations for zeta-chain/node
+# Development Considerations for zeta-chain node

 This section is written to achieve the following outcomes: